rodwol/summative_assessment_one_group3/README.md

+EVENT REGISTRATION SYSTEM

 We developed the registration form for Garuka Ushime Concert.
 The concert is about "Get ready to worship, Pray and Praise our almighty Jesus for what he has done to us".
-People can register with their names quickly through the form, provided they enter basic information like: – Name(s), Email Addresses, Phone Numbers, dates (End date),/Times, along with a desired number of tickets is/are keyed into it.
+The form was designed to be user friendly and easy to register.